Date Visited: June 13, 2022

 Accessibility: Suitable for all ages and abilities.

-Bonus: Washington’s D.C.’s highest natural point is only 409 feet in elevation, which makes it lower than the top of the Washington Monument (555 feet above sea level).
-Visitors can easily see both locations in a single day too.
-Same day, timed-entry tickets for the Washington Monument are free, and can be obtained from the Washington Monument Lodge beginning at 8:45 am each day.
+Bonus: Washington, D.C.’s highest natural point is only 409 feet in elevation, which makes it lower than the top of the Washington Monument (Washington, D.C.’s highest man-made point at 555 feet in elevation).
+Visitors can easily see both high points in a single day.
+Same day, timed-entry tickets for the Washington Monument are free and can be obtained from the Washington Monument Lodge beginning at 8:45 am each day.
 Reservations for tickets can also be made up to 30 days prior to your visit and cost $1.

 Resources: